cvpr2015-submission/online-sketching-hashing/README.md

 online-sketching-hashing
 ========================

-Online Sketching Hashing (OSH) is a hashing method designed for online learning environment.
+Online Sketching Hashing (OSH) is a online hashing approach for large-scale datasets with low computation and storage cost, while maintaining comparable performance with the state-of-the-art methods.

-This repository consists of two packages, one for the source code and the other one for the datasets being used.
+We provide the Matlab code of our OSH method, together with CIFAR-10 dataset.
+With all files in place, you may run "scRunCIFAR.m" to see how our method works.

-The source code is designed to run on CIFAR-10/MNIST/GIST-1M datasets, as well as a synthetic dataset (data generation code is also included).
+We also tested our approach on GIST-1M (not provided due to the space limitation) and a synthetic dataset (dataset generation code is also provided).

-The dataset package includes CIFAR-10/MNIST/GIST-1M datasets, which is essential for code execution.